Yangtze: Navigation on the upper river

 Steamers came late to the upper river, the section stretching from Yichang to Chongqing.
 Freshets from Himalayan snowmelt created treacherous seasonal currents.
-But summer was better navigationally and the three gorges, described as a "150-mile passage which is like the narrow throat of an hourglass," posed hazardous threats of crosscurrents, whirlpools and eddies, creating significant challenges to steamship efforts.
-Furthermore, Chongqing is 700 – 800 feet above sea level, requiring powerful engines to make the upriver climb.
-Junk travel accomplished the upriver feat by employing 70–80 trackers, men hitched to hawsers who physically pulled ships upriver through some of the most risky and deadly sections of the three gorges.
+But summer was better navigationally and the Three Gorges, described as a "150-mile passage which is like the narrow throat of an hourglass", posed hazardous threats of crosscurrents, whirlpools and eddies, creating significant challenges to steamship efforts.
+Furthermore, Chongqing is 700–800 ft above sea level, requiring powerful engines to make the upriver climb.
+Junk travel accomplished the upriver feat by employing 70–80 trackers, men hitched to hawsers who physically pulled ships upriver through some of the riskiest and deadliest sections of the three gorges.

 Archibald John Little took an interest in Upper Yangtze navigation when in 1876, the Chefoo Convention opened Chongqing to consular residence but stipulated that foreign trade might only commence once steamships had succeeded in ascending the river to that point.
 Little formed the Upper Yangtze Steam Navigation Co., Ltd. and built Kuling but his attempts to take the vessel further upriver than Yichang were thwarted by the Chinese authorities who were concerned about the potential loss of transit duties, competition to their native junk trade and physical damage to their craft caused by steamship wakes.
 Kuling was sold to China Merchants Steam Navigation Company for lower river service.
 In 1890, the Chinese government agreed to open Chongqing to foreign trade as long as it was restricted to native craft.

 In 1895, the Treaty of Shimonoseki provided a provision which opened Chongqing fully to foreign trade.
 Little took up residence in Chongqing and built Leechuan, to tackle the gorges in 1898.
 In March Leechuan completed the upriver journey to Chongqing but not without the assistance of trackers.
 Leechuan was not designed for cargo or passengers and if Little wanted to take his vision one step further, he required an expert pilot.

 In 1898, Little persuaded Captain Samuel Cornell Plant to come out to China to lend his expertise.
 Captain Plant had just completed navigation of Persia's Upper Karun River and took up Little's offer to assess the Upper Yangtze on Leechuan at the end of 1898.
 With Plant's design input, Little had SS Pioneer built with Plant in command.
 In June 1900, Plant was the first to successfully pilot a merchant steamer on the Upper Yangtze from Yichang to Chongqing.
 Pioneer was sold to Royal Navy after its first run due to threat from the Boxer Rebellion and renamed HMS Kinsha.
 Germany's steamship effort that same year on SS Suixing ended in catastrophe.
-On Suixing's maiden voyage, the vessel hit a rock and sunk, killing its captain and ending realistic hopes of regular commercial steam service on the Upper Yangtze.
+On Suixings maiden voyage, the vessel hit a rock and sunk, killing its captain and ending realistic hopes of regular commercial steam service on the Upper Yangtze.